dechamps/yabe/Docs/README.txt

 			one, and the old object mapping will never be cleanned in the file.
 			If a device got a physical address of an old one, the mapping is wrong, but after all read operations in the Address space, it's OK.

+	2.8 External plugins
+			User plugins written en C# can be add to Yabe (Menu Option-Plugins).
+			See Readme file in the YabePlugins source code directory.

+	2.9 COV & Event logging
+			Subscriptions updates & Events displayed in the central panel can be logged into a CSV file : right click in this central panel to do it.

 3. TECHNICAL